OSU-Sustainability-Office/energy-dashboard/documents/frontend/README.md

 ## 0 About

 This Front End to the OSU Energy Dashboard.
 It uses Vue.js as a Front End framework and uses many other supporting libraries.
 Notable libraries include Chart.js for the graphing of energy data and Axios for communication with our cloud API services.
 Vuex is also used to handle shared data between components.

+The Energy Dashboard also performs a few other miscellaneous tasks:
+ - Displays campaigns for the annual Killowatt Crackdown
+ - Hosts a web-page to display the Sustainability Map
+ - Shows energy trend for last 60 days

 --
 ## 1 Overview

-At a high-level, the dashboard just retrieves meter data from our API, stores it in a cache, and then displays the data as a line-chart.
+At a high-level, the dashboard just retrieves meter data from our API, stores it in a cache, and then displays the data as a line-chart using chartJS.

 Basically when the dashboard first loads, it requests the map-building-meter layout of the database through the `allbuildings` API route.
 The dashboard then dynamically loads a Vuex module for each `building`, their `meter-group`, and each `meter` within said meter-group with attributes corresponding to the field values in the MySQL database.